SpotlightKid/micropython-stm-lib/midi/README.md

 ### Creating a `MidiOut` Instance

-First import the `MidiOut` class from the `midi.midiout` module and create an instance of it:
+Import the `MidiOut` class from the `midi.midiout` module and create an instance of it:

     from midi.midiout import MidiOut